Understanding Jet Scaling and Jet Vetos in Higgs Searches

-Instead of the two hardest jets fulfilling Eq.\eqref{eq:wbf} we can also use the most forward jets without our conclusions being affected.
 In Fig.~\ref{fig:staircase3} we first show the signal-like processes, now only counting jets inside the veto region Eq.\eqref{eq:veto}.
 These cuts reduce backgrounds while capturing the signal properties, most notably the large invariant mass of the tagging jets.
 Therefore, they do not have a major effect on weak boson fusion and electroweak $Z$ production and the approximate staircase scaling persists.
 The suppression of the first additional jets merely reflects the suppression due to the color structure combined with the strictly enforced tagging jet structure.
 Slight deviations from a perfect staircase scaling are also expected because the WBF cuts in Eq.\eqref{eq:wbf} are given by the LHC analyses and not optimized to test scaling features.

 \underline{Poisson scaling} --- is a different scaling property which we observe for example in QCD $Z$+jets production after cuts.
 For a limited number of emissions up to $n^\text{crit}$ it reads

 in terms of $\bar{n}$, the number of jets expected.
 Statistically, a Poisson distribution represents the number of positive outcomes of independent trials.
 We observe it in multiple soft photon radiation for example off an electron~\cite{peskin}.
 Its theoretical derivation rests on two features: first, one splitting dominates, \eg successive photon radiation off an electron or gluon radiation off a quark; second, soft radiation is automatically ordered by the radiation angle, which means there is no combinatorial factor.